ajsushanth/Exam-Management-System/README.md

-# Exam Management System
+# Login and Registration

-This is a simple console-based Exam Management System written in C++.
+This is a simple console-based login and registration system written in C++.
 The system allows users to log in, register, and recover their passwords.
 It stores user credentials in a file called "records.txt."

 ## Features